-n the tongue of the first nations, “Panguipulli” stands for “land of the lions”.
-This small district lies on the shores of Lake Pirihueico.
+In the tongue of the first nations, Panguipulli stands for "land of the lions".
+This small district lies on the shores of Lake Panguipulli.

 Rose bushes and rhododendrons rule the streets of the city and provide a harmonious decoration for this southern scenery created by lakes, mountains and woodlands sheltering ancient trees.

 Panguipulli is reached through the Hua Hum International Pass from Argentina, taking route 203, which leads to splendid Lake Pirihueico.